 Among them is Victor Wembanyama, the consensus No. 1 pick and arguably the greatest prospect we’ve seen since LeBron James.
 But after the San Antonio Spurs nab him to open the night, anything could happen.

-Here’s a look at the NBA Draft order and selections, as well as our instant analysis of each pick.
+Here’s a look at the NBA Draft order and selections as well as my instant analysis of each pick.